Mayor Mary Rose Zdunkewicz

 ICS 100, ICS 200, ICS 300 and 400, ICS 700, ICS 800 and the Finance Course, “Show Me the Money”.
 As a member of The Weston Lakes Emergency Management Team she has participated in numerous drills, Table Top Exercises, distribution of Emergency Packets to Weston Lakes homes, recorded minutes of the monthly meetings since 2009.

-Today she is working with the POA, County, State (Rebuild Texas), and the Federal Emergency Management Administration as Weston Lakes recovers from Hurricane Harvey to document the Incident; process Development Permits; and help coordinate Debris Pick Up both with Ft.
+Linda worked with the POA, County, State (Rebuild Texas), and the Federal Emergency Management Administration as Weston Lakes recovered from Hurricane Harvey to document the Incident; processed Development Permits; and helped coordinate Debris Pick Up both with Ft.
 Bend County and private sector contractors.
 Hours worked for this event alone number in the 100s.

 Currently Linda represents 14 city Mayor as a Director on the Ft Bend Subsidence Board; and is on the Board of Directors of the Texana Center.